huntdatacenter/docs/docs/do-science/community/labting.md

 ::: tip Why should I care?

-The products and services that you use have come together as a collaborative contribution from members of the cloud community and the HUNT Cloud team.
+The products and services that you use in HUNT Clou have come together as a collaboration between members from our cloud community and the HUNT Cloud team.

 However, science never sleeps.
-And such, no service will never be perfect.
-Join the Ting to voice your hard earned tips and expertise and help yourself, us and the next scientist in line to develop.
+And such, no service will ever be perfect.
+Join the Labting to voice your hard earned expertise to evolve the experience for yourself and the greater community.

 :::